hoylen/woomera/README.md

   generated and unexpected exceptions are always "caught" to generate an error page response;

-- Pipelines of patterns for matching against URLs to allow sophisticated processing, if needed - allows requests to be processed by multiple handlers (e.g. to log/audit requests before handling them) and different exception handlers to be set for different resources;

 - Session management using cookies or URL rewriting;

 - Responses can be generated into a buffer - allows response to